BMMHS Working with Charities

 Glimpses of War - Raising funds for Blind Veterans UK

 A compilation of military stories and eyewitness accounts to raise funds for Blind Veterans UK

 During the first lockdown BMMHS launched Operation Bookwork to help raise funds for charity.
 With time on the hands of many of us during the wretched COVID19 pandemic, this is an ideal chance to put together articles about a family members experiences – military or civilian – in the military conflicts of the last 200 years.

-As a result, BMMHS is currently in the process of producing a book the proceeds of which will go to Blind Veterans UK (formerly St Dunstan’s).
+As a result, BMMHS has now produced Glimpses of War, and the first two volumes are now available through Amazon.
+The proceeds of which will go to Blind Veterans UK (formerly St Dunstan’s).

 An additional aim of this book was to help individuals through the pandemic by asking them to focus on producing articles and to help take their minds off the COVID virus during this challenging time.